Critical Care Transport

 • Intra-aortic balloon pump

-• Ventricular assist devices including impellas
+• Ventricular assist devices, including impellas (heart pumps)

-• Extracorporeal membrane oxygenation (ECMO) management and cannulation
+• Extracorporeal membrane oxygenation (ECMO) management

 • Intra-cranial pressure monitoring

-• Transvenous pacing
+• Transvenous pacing (temporary pacemaker)

-• Neonatal active cooling
+• Neonatal temperature management, including active cooling

-Critical Care Transport has been accredited by the Commission on Accreditation of Medical Transport Systems (CAMTS) since 1999.
-CAMTS is an international peer review organization that promotes voluntary compliance with standards that serve its two highest priorities: quality air medical and ground patient care, and safety of the transport environment.
-CAMTS accreditation is a mark of excellence recognized by federal and state agencies as well as private organizations.
-CCT has been featured in the last six CAMTS Best Practices publications.
+CCT has been accredited by the Commission on Accreditation of Medical Transport Systems (CAMTS) since 1999.
+CAMTS is an international organization that promotes voluntary compliance with standards related to the quality and safety of the care and services provided during air/ground transports.

 CCT has transported over 700 patients on an intra-aortic balloon pump.